Azure/azure-iot-middleware-freertos/docs/aws_freertos_port.md

 ## Authentication

 There are a few options when it comes to authentication with Azure IoT.
-In addition to the x509 certificates offered on AWS Freertos, you may additionally use SAS keys to authenticate with IoT Hub and the Device Provisioning service.
-For details on which to use, you can refer to [this document here going over the pros and cons of each](https://azure.microsoft.com/blog/iot-device-authentication-options/).
+In addition to the x509 certificates offered on AWS Freertos, you may additionally use SAS keys to authenticate with Azure IoT Hub and the Azure Device Provisioning service.
+For details on which to use, you can refer to [this document going over the pros and cons of each](https://azure.microsoft.com/blog/iot-device-authentication-options/).

 ### x509 Certificates